Jesseca Lane Jesseca Lane

 The Great Lock-In isn’t just a challenge—it’s an invitation.
 By locking in now, you can turn the last 90 days of the year into the launchpad for your most purposeful, impactful career move yet.

-How To Design Your Best Career in 90 Days or Less
+How to Design Your Best Career in 90 Days or Less

 I was recently on a podcast talking about what I do, and the topic of the false sense of security of the 9-5 came up.
 In fact, Reid Hoffman has said that the 9-5 will be extinct by 2034, and that’s the co-founder of LinkedIn who is sitting on a lot of data.